C-Otto/rebalance-lnd/README.md

   Rebalance a channel.
 You need to specify at least the 'from' channel (-f) or the 'to' channel (-t).

   -f CHANNEL, --from CHANNEL
                         Channel ID of the outgoing channel (funds will be taken from this channel).
+You may also specify the ID using the colon notation (12345:12:1), or the x notation (12345x12x1).
 You may also use -1 to choose a random candidate.
   -t CHANNEL, --to CHANNEL
                         Channel ID of the incoming channel (funds will be sent to this channel).
+You may also specify the ID using the colon notation (12345:12:1), or the x notation (12345x12x1).
 You may also use -1 to choose a random candidate.
   -a AMOUNT, --amount AMOUNT
                         Amount of the rebalance, in satoshis.
 If not specified, the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis)
   -p PERCENTAGE, --percentage PERCENTAGE
                         Set the amount to a percentage of the computed amount.
 As an example, if this is set to 50, half of the computed amount will be used.
 See --amount.
   --min-amount MIN_AMOUNT